snoonetIRC/website/content/le-guidelines.md

 # <a name="emergency-requests">Emergency Disclosure Requests</a>
 *<a href="#top">^back ^to ^top</a>*

-Snoonet evaluates these requests on a case-by-case basis and may request additional information to verify the nature of the request and  the requestor’s identity.
+Snoonet evaluates these requests on a case-by-case basis and may request additional information to verify the nature of the request and  the requestor's identity.
 It does not commit to producing records under any set of circumstances or within a particular timeline.
 To seek to compel Snoonet to produce information, please obtain and personally serve valid and sufficient legal process.

 Will users be notified of an emergency request on their user account?